Credit Suisse sued over U.S. 'volatility' product losses

 NEW YORK (Reuters) - An investor sued Credit Suisse <CSGN.S> on Wednesday, alleging that misstatements about a complex product betting on stock market swings led to losses for people who bought in at inflated prices.

-A popular product offered by the bank and linked to expectations of future price swings, or volatility, in the S&P 500 <.SPX> stock index sank by more than 90 percent over a few hours last month following a stock market selloff.
+A popular product offered by the bank and linked to expectations of future price swings, or volatility, in the S&P 500 <.SPX> stock index sank by more than 90 percent within hours last month following a market selloff.

 "The publicly available prospectus accurately and fully disclosed the risks of an investment in XIV, which is only intended for sophisticated institutional clients," the bank said in a statement emailed to Reuters, referring to the product by its former stock ticker.